-The Center’s state and regional tourism partnerships work to provide a consistent message of sustainable tourism to visitors in states and communities across the country.
+Leave No Trace’s state and regional tourism partnerships work to provide a consistent message of sustainable tourism to visitors in states and communities across the country.
 Tourism provides an excellent framework to teach and share Leave No Trace and to expand its sphere of influence.
-Partnerships state and regional tourism offices provide unique opportunities to expose outdoor visitors to Leave No Trace first while planning their visits and then at specific touch-points all throughout their trip.
+Partnerships with state and regional tourism offices provide unique opportunities to expose outdoor visitors to Leave No Trace first while planning their visits and then at specific touch-points all throughout their trip.

 Arizona Office of Tourism

 “It is a natural fit for the Arizona Office of Tourism to partner with a premier responsible tourism organization like Leave No Trace.
 We’re both dedicated to ensuring the health and longevity of all the destinations and natural features that make our state spectacular and attract millions of visitors each year.” — Debbie Johnson, Director of the Arizona Office of Tourism